NeginZarbakhsh/MPOINSLI/README.md

 # Mapillary Points of Interest Neighborhood Street-level Imagery: A Potential Dataset for Neighborhood Analytics in Cities

-### Dataset Name : MPOINSLI Mapillary POI-Neighborhood Street-Level Images.
+### Dataset: MPOINSLI Mapillary POI-Neighborhood Street-Level Images.
-MPOINSLI Datasets related to this article can be found at [here](https://doi.org/10.5281/zenodo.7618831), an open-source data repository hosted at Zenod avaliable for academic research.
+MPOINSLI Datasets related to this article can be found at [here](https://doi.org/10.5281/zenodo.7618831), an open-source data repository hosted at Zenod available for academic research.

 **Abstract**: